Sink Connector Development Guide

 Fatalfor permanent failures (auth, config) - β

-Ok(())for success or skippable data issues - β Log detailed error context
+Ok(())only after the batch succeeded or any skippable records were handled inside the connector - β Log detailed error context

 Subscription Types